There’s no denying that companies today compete based on the experiences they deliver to their customers.

 The second element at the foundation of CXM is everything around organization.
 Organizations need to break down their data silos, as there is likely even key content trapped in these silos.
 You have to take a hard look at your processes and what you need to do differently in order to build this single view of the customer.
 How do you bring that into a protocol pipeline?

-CMO by Adobe: What are some of the most common mistakes or missteps that companies are making when it comes to the customer experience?
+CMO.com: What are some of the most common mistakes or missteps that companies are making when it comes to the customer experience?

 Ahuja: I would say that a lot of times companies fail because they get stuck within these organizational silos and they're never really fully able to deliver on the promise of CXM.
 Instead they need to make sure that they have a team of individuals that are working cross functionally, across the organization, that are committed to aligning on CXM.
 These teams become almost like a center of excellence and are instrumental in breaking down data silos and building that single view.

-CMO by Adobe: What type of people do you need for a successful CXM team?
+CMO.com: What type of people do you need for a successful CXM team?

 Ahuja: You need to have people that understand all the data across the organization and have the altitude and aperture to be able to understand where all the data sits and how to bring it into a central place.
 It’s almost like a data governance council.